ejr4mhs/node/README.md

     - Show off your work!
 Show us anything you've made this semester, and we'll present what we're excited about, too.
 -->
 ## Contact
-Feel free to contact the team at *ishaan@hackcville.com* with any questions about content or request permission to use material.
+Feel free to contact the team at *daniel.tohti@joinforge.co* with any questions about content or request permission to use material.

 ### Contributors
-Content developed by Daniel Tohti at Forge (formerly HackCville), Spring 2022. **All content rights belong to Daniel Tohti unless otherwise stated.** See [About & Permissions](tools/about/ABOUT.md) for contact information.
+Content developed by Daniel Tohti and Ishaan Dey at Forge (formerly HackCville), Spring 2022. **All content rights belong to Daniel Tohti and Ishaan Dey unless otherwise stated.** See [About & Permissions](tools/about/ABOUT.md) for contact information.
 Shoutout to Christian Jung, Ben Artuso, Ishaan Dey, and the Forge team for their feedback and support.